General circulation model: Flux buffering

 Some early versions of AOGCMs required an ad hoc process of "flux correction" to achieve a stable climate.
 This resulted from separately prepared ocean and atmospheric models that each used an implicit flux from the other component different than that component could produce.
 Such a model failed to match observations.
 However, if the fluxes were 'corrected', the factors that led to these unrealistic fluxes might be unrecognised, which could affect model sensitivity.
 As a result, the vast majority of models used in the current round of IPCC reports do not use them.
-The model improvements that now make flux corrections unnecessary include improved ocean physics, improved resolution in both atmosphere and ocean, and more physically consistent coupling between atmosphere and ocean submodels.
+The model improvements that now make flux corrections unnecessary include improved ocean physics, improved resolution in both atmosphere and ocean, and more physically consistent coupling between the atmosphere and ocean submodels.
 Improved models now maintain stable, multi-century simulations of surface climate that are considered to be of sufficient quality to allow their use for climate projections.

 Convection

 Moist convection releases latent heat and is important to the Earth's energy budget.
 Convection occurs on too small a scale to be resolved by climate models, and hence it must be handled via parameters.
 This has been done since the 1950s.
 Akio Arakawa did much of the early work, and variants of his scheme are still used, although a variety of different schemes are now in use.
 Clouds are also typically handled with a parameter, for a similar lack of scale.
-Limited understanding of clouds has limited the success of this strategy, but not due to some inherent shortcoming of the method.
+Limited understanding of clouds has limited the success of this strategy, but not due to some inherent shortcomings of the method.